-- When professionals breach the industry standards, consumers can make a complaint to RECA, and RECA will begin an investigation into the conduct of that industry professional.
+- When licensees breach the industry standards, consumers can make a complaint to RECA, and RECA will begin an investigation into the conduct of that licensee.

-- The Executive Director and/or Hearing and Appeal Panels have the power to discipline, fine, and suspend industry professionals.
+- The Registrar and/or Hearing and Appeal Panels have the power to discipline, fine, and suspend licensees.

 - Administering the Consumer Protection Fund

-- The Consumer Protection Fund compensates consumers who have been the victim of fraud, breach of trust, or a failure to disburse or account for money held in trust by an industry member in connection with a trade in real estate or deal in mortgages.
+- The Consumer Protection Fund compensates consumers who have been the victim of fraud, breach of trust, or a failure to disburse or account for money held in trust by an licensee in connection with a trade in real estate or deal in mortgages.

-- Providing information to consumers about real estate, mortgage, and appraisal services, and the business of industry members
+- Providing information to consumers about real estate, mortgage, and property management services, and the business of licensees

-- RECA has a comprehensive website containing everything a consumer should know about licensed industry professionals, and what to expect when working with a licensed industry member.
+- RECA has a comprehensive website containing everything a consumer should know about licensees, and what to expect when working with a licensee.
 RECA Information Officers are also available via phone and email to answer consumer questions.